Throughput and Delay Scaling of Content-Centric Ad Hoc and Heterogeneous Wireless Networks: Throughput and Delay

+Note that the per-node throughput and network delay given in Theorem 1 satisfy the following relation:

-Note that the throughput-delay trade-off for the achievable scheme holds for any feasible set $(X_m)_{m=1}^M$.
-In the next section, we find the optimized set $(X_m)_{m=1}^M$ which minimizes the delay and maximizes the throughput.
+This holds for any feasible caching allocation set $(X_m)_{m=1}^M$.
+Equation \eqref{tradeoff} states that for a given $n$ and $a(n)$, maximizing throughput is equivalent to minimizing the network delay.
+In the next section, we find the optimized set $(X_m)_{m=1}^M$ which minimizes the delay, or equivalently maximizes the throughput.